rlauer6/Module-ScanDeps-Static/README.md

 could use some polishing, but it works on a broad enough set of situations as to be useful.

+_NOTE: Only direct dependencies are returned by this module.
+If you want a recursive search for dependencies, use `scandeps.pl`_

+_!!EXPERIMENTAL!!_

+_The methods and output of this module is subject to revision!_

 # USAGE

 scandeps-static.pl \[options\] Module

+If "Module" is not provided, the script will read from STDIN.

+## Examples

+    scandeps-static.pl --no-core $(which scandeps-static.pl)

+    scandeps-static.pl --json $(which scandeps-static.pl)

 ## Options

-- --add-version, -a
+- --add-version, -a, --no-add-version

-    Add the version number to the dependency by inspecting the version of the module in your @INC path.
+    Add the version number to the dependency list by inspecting the version of the module in your @INC path.

+    default: **--add-version**

 - --core, -c, --no-core

     Include or exclude core modules.
+See --min-core-version for description of how core modules are identified.

+    default: **--core**

 - --help, -h

     Show usage.

-- --include-require, -i
+- --include-require, -i, --no-include-require

     Include statements that have `Require` in them but are not necessarily on the left edge of the code (possibly in tests).

+    default: <--include-require>

 - --json, -j

     Output the dependency list as a JSON encode string.

+- --min-core-version, -m

+    The minimum version of Perl that is considered core.
+Use this to consider some modules non-core if they did not appear until after the `min-core-version`.

+    Core modules are identified using `Module::CoreList` and comparing the first release value of the module with the the minimum version of Perl considered as a baseline.
+If you're using this module to identify the dependencies for your script **AND** you know you will be using a specific version of Perl, then set the `min-core-version` to that version of Perl.

+    default: 5.8.9

 - --separator, -s

-    Use the specified sting to separate modules and version numbers.
-The defualt is ' => '.
+    Use the specified sting to separate modules and version numbers in formatted output.

+    default: ' => '

 - --text, -t

     Output the dependency list as a simple text listing of module name and version in the same manner as `scandeps.pl`.

+    default: **--text**

 - --raw, -r